Welcome to the Söllingen Air Force Museum

 G-91 in front of the hangar at an event Team poses in front of the Starfighter cockpit Talk and laughter with the crowd in front of the Starfighter cockpit Instructor explains the Starfighter cockpit interior Barbecue party in the Backyard Starfighter pilot with a teddy and a Starfighter cockpit in the background

-The Story
+The History

-• Guided Tours & Education
+• Tours & Education

-• Maintenance and acquisition of exhibits
+• Maintenance and Acquisition of Exhibits

 • Platform for Veterans & Aviation Enthusiasts

-Become a member
+Become a Member